MicheleNuijten/statcheck-web/README.md

 The statcheck web app is a simple interface that calls on the statcheck R package in the background.
 To use the web app, all you need is a working internet connection.
 You don't need R, or even know how to work with R.

-Simply upload a paper in .pdf, .html, or .docx format.
+Simply go to the website at [https://statcheck.io](http://statcheck.io) and upload a paper in .pdf, .html, or .docx format.
 Statcheck will search your document for statistics and returns a table with all detected statistics and whether they are internally consistent or not.

 # Where can I find more information?